PX4/PX4-user_guide/en/config/actuators.md

 - [Actuator Testing](#actuator-testing): Test that motors and actuators move in the direction / speed as expected.

 A quadcopter might have an setup screen similar to the one shown below.
-This defines a 4 motor copter with X-geometry, and maps each of the motors to DShot ESC.
+This defines a 4-rotor copter with X-geometry.
+It maps the 4 motors to the AUX1 to AUX4 outputs, and specifies that the connect to DShot1200 ESC.
 It also maps PWM400 AUX outputs for controlling a parachute and landing gear.

 ![Actuators MC (QGC)](../../assets/config/actuators/qgc_actuators_mc_aux.png)